What is Chase Ultimate Rewards?

 In most cases, as alluded to above, Chase Ultimate Rewards points are worth a penny each.
 For example, 10,000 points = $100 in rewards.

 There are some exceptions, though.
-In particular, you will probably want to know about the enhanced value of points that certain cards give if you redeem them for travel through the Chase Ultimate Rewards program.
+In particular, you will probably want to know about the enhanced value of points that certain cards give if you redeem them for travel through the Chase Ultimate Rewards portal.
+(You must go through Chase’s travel portal to get the enhanced rate.)
 The three Chase-branded cards that have an annual fee offer this enhanced value for travel:

 - If you have the Chase Sapphire Reserve Card, your points are worth 50% more when redeemed for travel.
 In this case, 10,000 points equals $150 in travel value.